millerj870/millerj870.github.io/_posts/2021-07-07-jack-update.md

 [![Status display - waking up.](/assets/images/jack-status-waking-thumbnail.jpeg)](/assets/images/jack-status-waking.jpeg)

+### 12:51pm

+Dr. Cassivi has spoken with Naomi and Tim and reporting that the procedure went very well.

+The thymoma was relatively early in its growth.
+Although a thymoma is always regarded as cancerous, this mass was still contained in a sheath from the thymus and was easily removed.
+It was slightly attached to some lung tissue, so Dr. Cassivi did shave some of that tissue off to remove the mass.
+Jack will have a drainage tube for this reason, but the doctor anticipated that the tube would be removed soon (maybe tomorrow).
+Because the thymoma was encapsulated, there will be no need for radiation or chemotherapy.

+Jack is still in recovery.
+It might be a little while yet before he is brought to his hospital room where Naomi and Tim are waiting.

 <!--
 SYNTAX FOR IMAGES
 * use services to create JPG and to create thumbnail that is 720px wide